mcmah309/rust_core/book/src/libs/cell/cell.md

 [LazyCell](#lazycell) - A value which is initialized on the first access.

-[AsyncLazyCell](#lazycell) - A value which is asynchronously initialized on the first access.
+[LazyCellAsync](#lazycellasync) - A value which is asynchronously initialized on the first access.

 ## Cell